 While dependency proceedings are going on, where your child is temporarily placed depends what the court believes is the best situation for the child.
 In certain cases, depending on the severity of the allegations against the parent/guardian, this could mean your child would be placed in foster care while proceedings are ongoing.
 SSA is also obligated to evaluate, and the court must consider, whether your child could be allowed to live with a close family member.
 In these situations, we can help you navigate the reunification process to get your child returned to your care as quickly as possible.

-In other cases, your child may also be allowed to live in home with the parent and guardian— but will heavy supervision.
+In other cases, your child may be allowed to live in home with the parent and guardian— but with Social Services supervision.

 At Abuershaid Lee and Le, Trial Lawyers APC, the goal of our Orange County dependency/SSA defense attorney team in every one of our dependency cases is to fight to make sure the family unit is intact as much as possible.